jeremyandrews/argus/memory-bank/activeContext.md

 - Consider UI enhancements to visualize entity relationships
 - Explore entity-based search functionality

-### Current Focus: Fixed Similarity Scoring Inconsistency
+### Current Focus: Fixing Inconsistent Entity-Based Article Matching

-We've identified and fixed an inconsistency in the article similarity scoring system that was causing articles with no entity overlap to sometimes appear in "similar articles" results.
+We've resolved multiple issues with the article similarity scoring system that were causing articles with no entity overlap to sometimes appear in "similar articles" results:

-The issue:
+**First fix: Similarity weighting inconsistency**
 - We implemented a dual-query approach for enhanced article matching that combines:
   - Vector similarity (60% weight)
   - Entity overlap (30% weight)